Off-Highway Vehicle Pilot

 Only certain registered, licenced and insured OHVs can operate on the right of way, or the roadway, in these pilot areas as long as the operator has a valid driver’s licence.
 No passenger on an OHV in a pilot area can be younger than 9 years old.

 The pilot project will give the department an opportunity to evaluate the integration of OHVs onto our roadways and help determine whether a permanent solution is viable.

-The six locations for the Off-Highway Vehicle Pilot are:
+The seven locations for the Off-Highway Vehicle Pilot are:

 - Porters Lake (HRM) – Myra Road

 - New Germany (Lunenburg County) – Trunk 10

 - Weymouth (Digby County) – Trunk 1

 - Sherbrooke (Guysborough County) – Trunk 7

 - Gabarus (CBRM) – Oceanview Drive and Route 327

 Summary of the Rules of the Road for OHV Pilot Areas Only